 Make the Cake

-- Shake the plant milk before pouring 1 cup into a glass.
-Then add the apple cider vinegar and stir it to create a vegan buttermilk.
+• Shake the plant milk before pouring it into a glass.
+Add the apple cider vinegar and stir it to create a vegan buttermilk.
 You should see some curdling after a few minutes.

-- Bake the cake for 30-35 minutes or until it's a light golden-brown color and a toothpick inserted into the middle comes out clean.
-Let it cool for about 10 minutes.
+• Bake the cake for 30-35 minutes or until it's a light golden-brown color and a toothpick inserted into the middle comes out clean.
+Let it cool for 10 minutes.

 Make the Three Milk Syrup

-- Meanwhile, warm the vegan sweetened condensed milk in the microwave for 15 seconds.
-Add it to a lidded glass jar along with the vegan evaporated milk and ½ cup of plant-based milk.
+• Warm the vegan sweetened condensed milk in the microwave for 15 seconds.
+Add it to a lidded glass jar along with the vegan evaporated milk and plant-based milk.
 Close the lid and shake it vigorously for a few seconds.

 Assemble

-- Use a fork or toothpick to poke a bunch of holes into the cake.
+• Use a fork or toothpick to poke a bunch of holes into the cake.
 Press all the way down until you are stopped by the bottom of the dish.
-Slowly pour the milk syrup mixture all over the cake.
+Slowly pour the milk syrup mixture over the cake.
 Cover the dish and chill it in the refrigerator for at least an hour.
-Although, it's best if the cake is able to absorb the milk syrup overnight if you can.
+It's best if the cake is able to absorb the milk syrup overnight, if you can.

-- After the cake has absorbed all or most of the milk syrup, take it out of the refrigerator to top it with whip cream.
+• After the cake has absorbed all or most of the milk syrup, take it out of the refrigerator and top it with whip cream.
 Add a light dusting of cinnamon, fresh berries, and enjoy!

 Video